-There are several examiners who mark the assessments.
-This may lead to some differences of opinion on what constitutes the "correct" way to do/write anything!
-On the positive side it means that your work is assessed by examiners who are active in different areas of the field.
-If you can assimilate all the pieces of advice, it should help you with any future writing/research project and with the compilation of advisory reports to clients/insurance companies/colleagues etc.
+There are several examiners who mark the assessments, this is a necessity and dictated by University regulations.
+This inevitably leads to some differences of opinion on what constitutes the "correct" way to do/write anything!

+On the positive side it means that your work is gradually assessed by examiners who are clinically active, research active and others whose busiest area is knowledge exchange.
+If you can assimilate all the pieces of advice it should help you with any future writing/research project and with the compilation of advisory reports to clients/insurance companies/colleagues etc.

 Please be aware that the most critical marking and feedback is often the most valuable to you.
 Some comments will be made purely to give you the assessor's personal point of view.
-This view may not always be the same as you or other assessors.
+This may not always be the same as you or other assessors.
 It is important to be aware that you will not have your grade reduced as a result of personal opinions such as this but we consider it extremely valuable to you to have access to specialist opinion.